 To claim that an individual then has the capability of owning something absolutely is absurd.
 We carry into our every action the claims upon us from our ancestors and family and friends and the culture that supports and protects us.
 What we do own as individuals is the moral right to our lives.
 And, since we cannot survive on a range of the moment basis, we have the abstract right to physical property, ownership – the right to morally prohibit other people from interfering with our long term actions.
 One legal vehicle by which this is accomplished is private property.
 However, to get to private property, we must satisfy the moral obligations I have sketched above.
 We must specify a moral route by which that which is owned in common – the Commons – can be held privately.
 That route consists of a binding contract with the rest of humanity (in practice, a court or title agency), in which every member of the Commons is compensated for real or potential losses from the removal of that property from common use.

 Which brings us back to where we started.
 If we had a Common Law society, then there would BE a net dividend from the leasing of the commons, unless we were totally destitute.
 That is clearly not the case today.
 Whatever our common problems, we are incredibly wealthy as a species, at least 100 times as wealthy per capita as our ancestors only a few generations ago, and there is no end in sight, unless we kill the biosphere via something like global warming or nuclear war .

-So, how is it that we are in the process of destroying the planet, anyway?
+So, how is it that we are in the process of destroying the planet for living creatures, anyway?
 Maybe one reason is that we are using an invalid concept of property, namely the Lockean idea of creating property by mixing your labor with the land.
 Not a bad idea, as a moral theory, but it actually does not provide a basis for the reality that everyone has multiple claims on the commons.
 And, every potential piece of property has many claimants.
 There is no “un-owned” land to mix one’s labor with.
-Instead there is a legal process, one that we have largely abandoned in favor of the law of conquest.
-A process based on fairness that sets out a reasonable method by which property can be legitimate and responsible, instead of the corporate practice of simply off-loading ones externalities…
+Instead there is a legal process based on fairness (one that we have largely abandoned in favor of the law of conquest) that sets out reasonable methods by which property can be legitimate and responsible, instead of the corporate practice of simply off-loading ones externalities…

 We don’t have the capability practically to charge each individual for his or her use of the common resources.
 That would be an enormous effort fraught with enormous resistance.
 It could never fly in today’s world.
 But by simply printing the money and giving everyone an equal share, we can offset the worst results of not doing things better to begin with, and, by and large the beneficiaries and those who are net losers will probably roughly approximate what would have been the results of a complete overhaul under the Law of the Commons.
 We have higher priorities today – such as survival.
 In some far tomorrow perhaps we will have the luxury of a more precise accounting.